TheThingsNetwork/docs/doc/content/lorawan/what-is-lorawan/index.md

 ---
-title: What are LoRa and LoRaWAN
+title: What are LoRa and LoRaWAN?
 section: The Things Fundamentals
 weight: 20
 ---